aarontharris/HipChat_Perl/README.md

 # HipChat_Perl
 HipChat Utility for Perl.
 Allows you to quickly hack out a HipChat bot

+# What you'll need
+- A webserver that can respond to HipChat posts and supports perl/cgi.
+- Either a static IP or a stationary domain to give to HipChat.

 # Installation
 I'm using submodules, so the easiest way to get the whole project is:
 ```